CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 103,-16.432387,136.098233
 ```

-Save the snippet above as `test_points.csv`, and/or change the latitude and longitude coordinates to locations of your choosing
+Save the snippet above as `test_points.csv`, and/or change the latitude and longitude coordinates to locations of your choosing.
+You can do this by either pasting the text above into a text editor (making sure it is in plain text mode) and save it as `test_points.csv`.
+Or you can use some spreadsheet software (google sheets, or excel) and create a table with three columns containing the values above and save it as a `.csv` file.
+When you reuse this script on you own you will likely be using latitude and longitude coordinates gathered from elsewhere -- you may export them from QGIS, or from EpiCollect, or manually input them into a spreadsheet.
+Before uploading them here be sure to format them exactly as shown above.

 #### Step 2 - Setting up Colab and uploading the csv file